PeterCamilleri/CX16/docs/vm_layouts.md

 This makes the job of fetching instructions a lot more complicated.

 And it means we have more questions to answer.
 How many banks do we want to use to hold our code?
-If the is 8 or less, we can have up to 64K of VM code while still keeping our VM code addresses to 16 (mapped) bits.
+If this is 8 or less, we can have up to 64K of VM code while still keeping our VM code addresses to 16 (mapped) bits.
 If more banks of code are used, then we can have even more VM code, but our code addresses must now be at least 24 bits.